Charles G. Koch

 “In the end, even the Daily Caller found the allegations to be unfounded, and to its credit, abandoned the story,” wrote the New York Post.
 “The story is dead but the person or persons behind the allegations remains a shadowy mystery.”

-A source later told Mayer that Nancy Pfotenhauer, former head of Koch's Americans for Prosperity and Citizens for a Sound Economy, as well as former Koch Industries lobbyist, had been a key part of the effort.
+A source later told Mayer that Nancy Pfotenhauer, who sometimes works as a spokespearson for Koch (and the former head of Koch's Americans for Prosperity/Citizens for a Sound Economy and the Independent Womens Forum, and also previously a lead lobbyist for Koch Industries) had been a key part of the effort.

 The Investigative Reporting Workshop at the American University School of Communication tracked the origins of the Americans for Prosperity's “No Climate Tax” pledge, noting its backing by the Kochs.
 Of 85 Republicans who were elected from 2011 to 2013, 76 had signed the pledge.
 Of those 76, 56 had received campaign contributions from Koch Industries' political action committee.

 - Koch Industries — Chairman of the Board and CEO.